THE REALITY OF FINDING WORK IN BERLIN IN 2023

 People in these fields are exceptionally privileged when it comes to finding work in Germany, as this group is not representative of everyone but a lucky few.
 If you fall into this area, some companies will go above and beyond to bring you here.
 While people who in these fields entertain multiple job offers with high salaries, there is a larger group of people who are not as fortunate.

 2) Finding work in Berlin is hard if you lack the essential language skills

 Even among the people who work in these high-demand professions, it’s still murky.
 For example, if you’re a software engineer from the US with zero knowledge of the German language, you may find a company willing to hire you, help you relocate, and assist you in getting the appropriate work permit.
 Yet if you’re a nurse from the US with zero knowledge of the German language, you won’t be permitted to work in Germany until you learn the language.
 Being fluent is a requirement for nursing, so you can speak with patients and colleagues, read the paperwork, and more.

-Additionally, some professions require that you take additional schooling to level up to German standards before you can even start working.
+Additionally, some professions require that you take additional schooling to level up to German standards before you can get permission to start work.
 Many of the educational programs are offered only in German, so again, the grasp of language becomes a critical success factor for finding work in Berlin.

-While it is possible to find a job where you work only in English (read about why more and more German companies are switching to English as their spoken language in the workplace), it’s not as common as you may think.
+While it’s possible to find a job where you work only in English (read about why more and more German companies are switching to English as their spoken language in the workplace), it’s not as common as you may think.

-3) Most German employment visas require you having a university degree
+3) Most German employment visas require a university degree or vocational training